pasztorpisti/kwonly-args/README.rst

 - Some implementations allow you to pick an arbitrary set of positional arguments by specifying their indexes or names.
   I don't like the idea of promoting arbitrary positional arguments into keyword-only arguments by scattering keyword-only args through the remaining positional args.
 It degrades code readability a lot.
-This is why I decided to keep positional arguments of the same type (required/default/kwonly) together in a well defined slice of the positional argument list.
+This is why I decided to keep positional arguments of the same type (required/default/kwonly) together in well defined slices of the positional argument list.
 - `The implementation of this solution`__ is brief (~40 lines of logic), simple, and well tested.